| Though she has been riding english since age eight, 2012 Longwood

 information systems assurance and management.
 “I don’t want a desk job, at

 least not for now.
 I’m going to chase something different for a while.”
+As a junior on Longwood’s equestrian team, Lash finished in first place

 in advanced walk-trot canter at 2011 Zone 4, Region 2 Regionals, held at